-Coinbase has large withdraws fees – however there is a neat tricks allows you to avoid withdraw fees.
-Coinbase is the most popular exchange in the US and UK due to the ability to directly purchase cryptocurrencies with fiat.
-Many users use Coinbase not only to buy crypto, but also as a way to store their cryptocurrencies.
-With frequent withdraws, withdraw fees can add here – here are some top tips to avoid Coinbase Fees.
-To find out more about the best Cryptocurrency Exchanges in our Guide.
+Coinbase, like most exchanges charges withdrawal fees.
+However there is a neat trick allows you to avoid withdrawal fees.
+Coinbase is the most popular cryptocurrency exchanges in the US and UK due to the ability to directly purchase cryptocurrencies with fiat, as well as being one of the few exchanges that allow US citizens to trade.
+Many not only use Coinbase to buy cryptocurrencies, but also to store their cryptocurrencies.
+So with frequent usage of the Exchange, withdrawal fees can certainly add up.
+Here are some top tips and hacks to avoid or reduce Coinbase Fees.

 Coinbase and Coinbase Pro (previously known as GDAX are two of the more popular platforms around the world where people can buy, sell, and trade cryptocurrencies.
-Coinbase and Coinbase Pro currently operates in the US, Europe, UK, Canada, Australia, and Singapore.
+Coinbase and Coinbase Pro currently operate in the US, Europe, UK, Canada, Australia, and Singapore.
 Users can trade cryptocurrencies such as Bitcoin, Ethereum, and Litecoin.

 Generally accepts your local currency